hyphacoop/organizing/templates/members.md

 - [Appendix - AGM Explainer](#Appendix---AGM-Explainer)
 -

+## Background and Intent

+_This AGM will celebrate our previous accomplishments while allowing us to check in on milestones and set a course for the year ahead both personally and collectively.
+There will be advance notice and planning so we all come prepared for the meeting.
+The time will be a mix of structured and unstructured with a casual vibe.
+There will be social events that grow our feelings of connectedness to each other and our neighbours.
+We will end the weekend more excited than we started._

 ## Expected Outcomes

 At the end of this annual members meeting (which includes a board meeting and retreat), we will establish: